Gloriavale Christian Community: May 2022 Employment Court ruling

 On 21 February 2022, three former Gloriavale residents – Hosea Courage, Daniel Pilgrim and Levi Courage – challenged two earlier Labour Inspectorate inquiries in both 2017 and 2020, which found that they were volunteers and thus not entitled to pay or employment rights.
 Consequently, the Labour Inspectorate had declined to investigate the labour conditions, including alleged long working hours, at Gloriavale.
 The plaintiffs want the Employment Court to determine their employment status while they lived at Gloriavale and to determine whether they were exploited as workers.
 Courage alleged that Gloriavale residents were forced to work and beaten and starved as punishment for refusing to work or not working fast enough.
 Courage also alleged that he was beaten by his parents and authority figures.

 On 10 May 2022, the Employment Court ruled in favour of Courage, Pilgrim and Courage's legal challenge, accepting that they had been employees at Gloriavale since the age of six.
 The Court found that the trio had been forced to perform "strenuous, difficult and sometimes dangerous" work when they were legally required to attend school.
 This landmark decision has the potential to encourage other former Gloriavale residents to pursue legal action against the religious community.
 In response to the Employment Court ruling, WorkSafe New Zealand confirmed that it would send inspectors to investigate conditions at Gloriavale.
 In addition, the Charities Commission commenced an investigation into Gloriavale's trust over allegations of unpaid child labour, beatings, and the withholding of food.
 If these allegations are proven, Gloriavale would lose its charitable status, costing it its donee status and tax benefits.

 Following the Employment Court's ruling in May 2022, Silver Fern Farms announced on 24 May that it would no longer be supplying offal to Gloriavale's trading company Value Proteins.
 In addition, Westland Dairy suspended milk collection from Gloriavale–operated farms.
 In addition, meat processing company Alliance Group confirmed that it was reconsidering its relationship with Gloriavale in light of reports of labour exploitation.
-That same month, WorkSafe inspectors traveled to Gloriavale and issued nine improvement notices relating to the management of hazardous substances, machines and traffic at the community's grounds in Haupiri.
+That same month, WorkSafe inspectors travelled to Gloriavale and issued nine improvement notices relating to the management of hazardous substances, machines and traffic at the community's grounds in Haupiri.
 By 15 August 2022, Gloriavale had complied with six of the nine notices, with the remaining three due to be completed by November 2022.
 In addition, WorkSafe had issued a total of 19 improvement notices to four Gloriavale businesses since September 2020.